effekseer/Effekseer/README.md

 Execute ```Dev/build.Linux.sh``` to compile and generate binary into Dev/release/

-I have not debug Effekseer on Linux yet.
+I have not debuged Effekseer on Linux yet.